bert-github/gf-markdown-awk/README.md

 ‘Rule 10’ is not implemented.
 It says that `*foo**bar*` should be `<em>foo**bar</em>`, but the current implementation produces `<em>foo</em<em>bar</em>` instead.

 When two potential emphasis spans overlap, it is not always the first that takes precedence.
 (Violates ‘rule 15’.)

-It is possible to create a nested link by putting an autolink inside another link: `[a link <http://example.org/path1> inside anchor text](http://example.org/path2)`.
-(The cmark and cmark-gfm implementations do this, too.)